rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Application for Google thingy?

-1. Application for NCWIT?

-1. Introduction to CS1/DigitalHumanities proposal?

 1. Introduction to the big departmental transformation proposal?
+(What was this?)

 1. Hyphenation.